Earned income tax credit: Other requirements

-Investment income cannot be greater than $3,650 for the 2020 tax year.
-As a result of the American Rescue Plan Act of 2021, the investment income limit was increased to $10,000 effective the 2021 tax year and will be adjusted for inflation.
-Investment income includes interest, dividends, capital gains, rental income, and passive activities."
+For tax year 2026, the Internal Revenue Service set the maximum earned income tax credit at $664 for filers with no qualifying children, $4,427 for filers with one qualifying child, $7,316 for filers with two qualifying children, and $8,231 for filers with three or more qualifying children.
+The credit is unavailable if certain investment income exceeds $12,200.
+The applicable income limits vary by filing status and number of qualifying children.

 A claimant must be either a United States citizen or resident alien.
 In the case of married filing jointly where one spouse is and one isn't, the couple can elect to treat the nonresident spouse as resident and have their entire worldwide income subject to U.S. tax, and will then be eligible for EITC.

 Filers both with and without qualifying children must have lived in the 50 states and/or District of Columbia of the United States for more than half the tax year (six months and one day).
 Puerto Rico, American Samoa, the Northern Mariana Islands, and other U.S. territories do not count in this regard.
 However, a person on extended military duty is considered to have met this requirement for the period of the duty served.

 Filers who are not claiming a qualifying child must be between the ages of 25 and 64 inclusive.
 For a married couple without a qualifying child, only one spouse must be within this age range.
 For a single person with a qualifying child, there is no age requirement per se other than the requirement that the single person not himself or herself be claimable as another relative's qualifying child (see Age section above).
 A married couple with at least one qualifying child is only occasionally classified as claimable by another relative, especially if the married couple has earned income and elects to claim EITC.

 All filers and all children being claimed must have a valid social security number.
 This includes social security cards printed with "Valid for work only with INS authorization" or "Valid for work only with DHS authorization."